Caltrans crews set to continue work on projects in the region

 long-term projects

-State Route 20: Work continues on a $37.7 million project funded in part by Senate Bill 1 (SB 1), the Road Repair and Accountability Act of 2017, to restore nearly 12 lane miles of pavement between Lytle Road and the Sutter Bypass, widen the shoulders and replace the Wadsworth Canal Bridge.
-Completion is expected in 2020.

-State Route 99 between east end of the Sutter Bypass and Lytle Road: Motorists may expect one-way traffic control at various locations from 8 a.m. to 7 p.m.
-Monday through Thursday and 8 a.m. to 4 p.m.
-Friday for pavement grinding work.
+- State Route 99 between east end of the Sutter Bypass and Lytle Road: Motorists may expect one-way traffic control at various locations from 8 a.m. to 5 p.m.
+Monday through Thursday, 8 a.m. to 4 p.m.
+Friday and 9 p.m.
+Friday to 9 a.m.
+Saturday for pavement work.

 Short-term projects

+- State Route 99 between Oswald Road and Barry Road: Northbound motorists may expect intermittent closures of all lanes from 9 a.m. to 10 a.m.
+Wednesday for PG&E to move lines crossing the roadway.

+- State Route 99 between Walnut Avenue and Barry Road: Southbound motorists may expect intermittent closures of all lanes from 9 a.m. to 10 a.m.
+Wednesday for PG&E to move lines crossing the roadway.

-State Route 99 between Hunn Road and Bridge Street: North- and southbound motorists may expect the right shoulder closed through Sept.
-22 for Yuba City’s curb, gutter and sidewalk improvements on Franklin Boulevard.
+- State Route 99 at Bogue Road: North- and southbound motorists may expect intermittent lane restrictions from 6 a.m. to 9 p.m.
+Monday for curb, gutter and sidewalk work.
+East- and westbound motorists may expect the shoulder and turn pockets on Bogue Road closed during the same time.

-State Route 99 at Barry Road: North- and southbound motorists may expect intermittent lane restrictions from 7 a.m. to 7 p.m.
-Monday through Friday for curb, gutter and sidewalk work.
+- State Route 99 at Barry Road: Southbound motorists may expect intermittent lane restrictions from 5 a.m. to 11 p.m.
+Monday for curb, gutter and sidewalk work.
 East- and westbound motorists may expect the shoulder and turn pockets on Barry Road closed during the same time.

-State Route 99 at Bogue Road: North- and southbound motorists may expect intermittent lane restrictions from 7 a.m. to 7 p.m.
-Sunday through Friday for curb, gutter and sidewalk work.
-East- and westbound motorists may expect the shoulder and turn pockets on Bogue Road closed during the same time.
+- State Route 99 between Bogue Road and Smith Road: Northbound motorists may expect various lane and shoulder restrictions from 7 p.m. to 6 a.m.
+Sunday through Thursday for pavement grinding and paving work.

-State Route 99 between Smith Road and the State Route 20 junction: North- and southbound motorists may expect various lane and shoulder restrictions from 7 p.m. to 10 a.m.
-Sunday through Friday for pavement grinding and paving work.
+- State Route 99 between Richland Road and the State Route 20 junction: North- and southbound motorists may expect various lane, median and shoulder restrictions from 7 p.m. to 10 a.m.
+Sunday through Friday for paving work.

-State Route 99 between Bridge Street and Woodward Avenue: Motorists may expect the median closed from 9 a.m. to noon Tuesday for Yuba City landscape work.

 Colusa County